buildit/aws-monitoring/README.md

-# AWS Lambda to Slack
+# AWS Monitoring

 This repo uses the [serverless](serverless.com) framework to create Lambda functions that can post to the #aws-alerts Slack channel.
+Specifically, the intention of this repo is to provide monitoring functionality to help us manage cost and security in AWs.

-There is a generic Lambda function that can be attached to SNS topics.
+There is a generic Lambda function that can be attached to any SNS topic.
 It will send the subject+message to the #aws-alerts channel.

 There is a very specific Lambda function that is attached to a CloudWatch Events rule (defined in-line), which